-Microsoft Says Russian Operation Targeted U.S. Political Groups As Midterms Loom
+Microsoft Says Russian Operation Targeted U.S. Conservative Groups As Midterms Loom

 The unit has been associated with the Russian spy agency GRU and blamed for a raft of high-profile hacks across the world in recent years — including the breaches of the Democratic National Committee's network during the 2016 presidential election.

 In this case, Microsoft says the group established a half-dozen domains meant to be confused with two conservative groups, the U.S. Senate and even Microsoft's own suite of products.
-Two of those targets, the nonprofit International Republican Institute and the Hudson Institute research center, boast widespread esteem among right-leaning thinkers and have often criticized the Kremlin.
+Two of those targets, the nonprofit International Republican Institute and the Hudson Institute research center have often criticized the Kremlin.

-Microsoft says the two groups were targeted with my-iri.org and hudsonorg-my-sharepoint.com, respectively — and Elizabeth Dwoskin of The Washington Post breaks down for NPR's David Greene why those starkly similar domain names are significant.
+Microsoft says the two groups were targeted with my-iri.org and hudsonorg-my-sharepoint.com, and that three domains — senate.group, adfs-senate.services and adfs-senate.email — mimicked the Senate.
+Microsoft itself appears to have been the focus of office365-onedrive.com.

-"Remember, Microsoft is managing one of the largest corporate email programs in the world," she explains.
-"When you open up your email and you click on a link — you think it's an email from a trusted person, and then you're taken to a website that is loaded up with malware and it's going to take your credentials."
+Elizabeth Dwoskin of The Washington Post explains why those starkly similar domain names are significant — and why Microsoft has a vested interest in shutting them down.

 National Security